heidimason/reactnd-project-myreads/README.md

 To use:

 * This is a basic books app.
 The home page displays 3 shelves: Currently Reading, Want to Read, and Read.
-You can move a book to another shelf by clicking on the green button with the down arrow and selecting the shelf name.
+You can move a book to another shelf by clicking on the button with the down arrow and selecting the shelf name.

-* To search for more books to add to the shelves, go to the bottom right of the page and click on the green add button.
+* To search for more books to add to the shelves, go to the bottom right of the page and click on the add button.
 Type in a search term (e.g. title, author, subject).

 ### Important Note: ###
 The search from BooksAPI is limited to a particular set of search terms.